LEETGroupPages/AlternativeData/facebook.md

 # Modeled real-time metrics
 {: #alternative }
 Facebook has a very rich digital footprint.
 In particular the public user engagement, and the metrics exposed through their advertising products.
-If you want to understand in detail how the below metrics are put together, please read through the [methodology](/#methodology) section.
+If you want to understand in detail how the below metrics are put together, please read through the [methodology]({{site.baseurl}}/facebook/#methodology) section.

 ## User engagement data

 ## Monetization data

 I have experimental versions of this and I hope to publish them soon.
-If you're interested in seeing what I have so far, please [contact](/contact) me.
+If you're interested in seeing what I have so far, please [contact]({{site.baseurl}}/contact) me.

-Show clean predictive data
-Real time
-Same layout

 # Methodology
 {: #methodology }